NBCK99/bodygame/README.md

 Note: This repo is NSFW, 18+ content.

-# Version
+## Version
-The current version of this program is 1.1.0, stable.
+The current version of this program is **1.1.0**, stable.

+## What Does It Do?
+This program creates an instance of the Body Game devised by Brian Ramirez Kyle.
+A random number of players are generated within certain parameters (variable ranges like age, height, weight, cock length, and so on are used), and then these players undergo random changes over the course of the game.
+The program is intended to give a skeleton outline for stories written in this format.
+You can see a sample of the sort of output this program generates [here](../master/sampleoutput.txt).

-# How to Use
+## How to Use
 For macOS and other UNIX systems, you will already have Python installed.
 For users who do not have it installed, simply visit python.org and follow their instructions.

-Download (clone) this repository to your local machine.
-Edit names.txt and vars.py as you wish.
+Clone or download this repository to your local machine.
 From the command line, navigate to the directory of this repo.
 For example:

     cd ~/Desktop/bodygame